mvdh7/koolstof/docs/vindta.md

     * `runtime_col`: the name of the column containing the total run time for each sample.
     * `session_col`: the name of the column containing the analysis session identifiers.
     * `use_from`: which minute of the coulometric titrations to measure the blank starting from.
+    * `use_to`: which minute of the coulometric titrations to measure the blank until.

 The output `sessions` is a table of analysis sessions, as identified by unique values of the `session_col`.
 The `dbs` is also updated with extra columns, most importantly, `"blank_here"` and `"counts_corrected"`.